Wabinab/Xenoblade-Chronicles-3-The-Book/src/19_riku_manana.md

 Riku wasn't willing, "Meeeeeeehhhh...!"

-Manana pugnaciously disagreed, "That is precious thing!
+Manana pugnaciously rebuted, "That is precious thing!
 Cannot be thrown away!"

-Riku turned to Manana with a sorry look, apologized, "Sorry to bundle Manana up in recklessness of Riku.
+Riku, with a sorry and regret look, apologized to Manana, "Sorry to bundle Manana up in recklessness of Riku.
 Manana must throw gemstone over that way."

 "But it your treasure, Riku!"
-Manana was surprised Riku willingly gave up the gemstone.
+She was surprised Riku willingly gave up his hobby for her life.

-With a shaking voice, perhaps trying to suppress the difficulty in choosing, "True...
+With a shaking voice, perhaps trying to suppress the difficulty in choosing, or maybe time wasn't on their side, "True...
 But if Manana throw, then monsters go also."

-Manana encouraged, "Riku giving up too easy!"
+Manana refused, "Riku giving up too easy!"

 "Meh-meh?!"

-As if everything was under control, "This nothing-trouble!
+As if everything was under her control, "This nothing-trouble!
 And also...
 Riku say he get every treasure!"

 "But Nopon not fight!"
-He still looked scared, down.{{footnote: Bro!
+He looked down, finding excuses for both of them.{{footnote: Bro!
 The spider is really patient watching them quarrel, huh?!}}

 "That irrelevant!
 Should become like Mio and Noah!
 If Riku and Manana work together, this piece of pollen orb!
 Riku not agree?"